Sushmitha-93/CMPE-275-StackOverflow-Clone/README.md

 ## Backend
 - Objects like User, Post, Post_tag, Comment, Bookmark, Badge, Vote & Tag are implemented using SQL due to inter-dependency and complex joins.
 - MongoDB is used for historical data and large tables like Messages, PostHistory & ReputationHistory.
 MongoDB's document-centric approach is chosen for high throughput and scalability.
+- JWT authentication is implemented for authorized API calls.
+Private routes are created for admin access only

+## Getting Started
+1. Clone the repository
+2. Install dependencies in backend and frontend directories3.
+4. Create MySQL database called stackoverflow
+5. Start Kafka and Redis
+6. Update connections in .env files in backend and frontend
+7. npm start